Clinical Dietetics Practicum PG (8661.2)

 2. Develop and implement interventions and monitor and evaluate outcomes in collaboration with the multidisciplinary care team including the client and carer/s;

-4. Demonstrate a professional, ethical and evidenced based approach to advocating for excellence in nutrition and dietetics.
+4. Demonstrate a professional, culturally responsive, ethical and evidenced based approach to advocating for excellence in nutrition and dietetics.

 Graduate attributes1.
 UC graduates are professional - communicate effectively